jzucker2/smaug/README.md

 sudo raspi-config
 ```

-Then activate fan and reboot.
+Then activate fan and reboot pi.